beling/book-pl/src/ch08-01-vectors.md

 iterating over the elements using a `for` loop</span>

 We can also iterate over mutable references to each element in a mutable vector in order to make changes to all the elements.
-The `for` loop in Listing 8-9 will add `50` to each element.
+The `for` loop in listing 8-9 will add `50` to each element.

 ```rust